amitkrraj/sliet-2k18/README.md

-## Welcome to GitHub Pages
+## Welcome to SLIET-2018

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+### This is a particular website for all the memories that we (2k18 batch) have made together in SLIET